 The Complexity of Mapping Physical to Geolocation Address

 Individuals’ physical addresses are complicated structures, which we take for granted over time.
 The addresses in the US can have multiple elements which in themselves do not seem complicated.
-We can easily understand the elements of a physical address, such as street name and number, city name, state name, and a zip code.
+We can easily understand the elements of a physical address, such as street name and number, city name, state name, and zip code.
 While physical addresses are understandable to us, geolocation is something that we should rely on machines to analyze

 Today, various industries use geolocation in their practices, including hospitality, government, banking, travel, and telecommunications industries.
-Geolocation is accessible to the individuals outside of those industries, too.
-Think about the time when you went to a great movie theater and “checked-in” using Facebook or Foursquare features to share your location with your friends and followers.
+Geolocation is accessible to individuals outside of those industries, too.
+Think about the time when you went to a great movie theater and “checked in” using Facebook or Foursquare features to share your location with your friends and followers.
 Conversely, even when you search for a restaurant address using Google Maps, you essentially face geolocation.

 Let us consider two following addresses as an example:

-- 31 ½ N. Mars Rd NE, Lot 1, city of Science, Moon, 00001.
+- 31 ½ N. Mars Rd NE, Lot 1, City of Science, Moon, 00001.

 - 31 N. Mars Rd NE, apt.
 200, city of Science, Moon, 00001.

-If some individual inputs “31 N. Mars Rd NE, city of Science, Moon, 00001” into a machine, it will process the entry and give ambiguous, wrong, not matching in range, or not calculated outcome.
+If some individual inputs “31 N. Mars Rd NE, City of Science, Moon, 00001” into a machine, it will process the entry and give ambiguous, wrong, not matching in range, or not calculated outcome.

 You can notice the difference in how we see addresses and how machines process them by thinking of a situation in which a friend of yours decides to give you a gift using drone delivery.
-While your friend only thinks about surprising you instead of considering address of delivery, geolocation, and so on, the drone considers this information firstly.
+While your friend only thinks about surprising you instead of considering the address of delivery, geolocation, and so on, the drone considers this information first.